wojtuss/models/fluid/model_graph_generator/capi/README.md

         --model=<path_to_directory_with_model> \
         --use_mkldnn
 ```
+This will run the application with passes enabled for MKL-DNN mode.
 A bunch of .dot files will be generated, one after each pass.

+To run only passes for a model without MKL-DNN support, remove the `--use_mkldnn` option.

-If you want to skip running all the passes, add the `--skip_passes` option to the command above.
-A model graph for the original model will be generated only.
+To skip running all the passes, add the `--skip_passes` option to the command above.
+Only a single model graph for the original model will be generated.

 To run the application with a model which has parameters stored in a single file, add the `--one_file_params=1` option.